-However, from an educational point of view, the goal is not to develop a general dictionary (in fact, it is a huge work which linguistic researchers are carrying out nowadays), but specialized dictionaries that restrict the linguistic domain to make easier the categorization of meanings and the definition of the taxonomy.
+Category 1.n→ {Terms of Category 1.n} ''' Figure 1.
+A Taxonomy 3.
+EDUCATIONAL GOALS From an educational point of view, the goal for students is not to develop a general dictionary (obviously, it is a huge work which linguistic researchers are still carrying out nowadays), but specialised and limited dictionaries that restrict the linguistic domain to make the categorisation of 2 However, meaning identifications by numbers also show a coarse classification; e.g. Tech. for Technical.
+3 The question is: Which is the best word to represent a meaning?
+In general, there are several (synonym) words representing the same meaning. meanings and the definition of the taxonomy easier.
 There are a number of advantages in classifying meanings as a taxonomy.
-First, meaning taxonomy is a useful facility for an electronic dictionary because meanings embody additional semantics which provide more information to the reader (more than that of sequential numbers noted above.)
-Second, the system may also gain a new dimension because it is possible to generate in an automatic way specialized dictionaries under different categories (a sports dictionary may deal to soccer, tennis, or baseball dictionaries.)
-Third, it helps to develop a balanced dictionary by adding enough terms from different fields.
+First, meaning taxonomy is a useful facility for an electronic dictionary because meanings embody additional semantics which provides more information to the reader (more than that of sequential numbers noted above.)
+Second, the system may also gain a new dimension because it is possible to automatically generate specialised dictionaries under different categories (a sports dictionary may deal with soccer, tennis, or baseball dictionaries.)
+Third, it helps to develop a balanced dictionary by adding enough terms from different categories.
 Having the terms classified, it is easy to check out how many terms are under a given category.
-Fourth, to distribute the work between several authors by assigning categories to authors.
-A team of authors may develop a complete specialized dictionary by dividing the work by categories so that collaborative work is promoted for students.
-This finally means that the categories must be defined, which implies an added bonus for educational purposes, since it means that students have to organize ideas in a formal way, supported by the implementation of the author tool (covered in the next section.)

-2.2 Polysemy and Synonymy

-In every language there exists the known naming problem [Katzenberg,1993], which consists of two elements: one is polysemy (under the synchronic point of view, that is, embodies polysemy itself and homonymy), by which a term can have several meanings; and the other is synonymy, by which one meaning can have assigned different terms, as can be observed in Figure 2.2.
+Fourth, it also helps to distribute the work between several authors by assigning categories to authors.
+A team of authors may develop a complete specialised dictionary by dividing the work by categories so that collaborative work is promoted for students.
+This finally means that the categories must be defined, which implies an added bonus for educational purposes, since it means that students have to organise ideas in a formal way, supported by the implementation of the author tool (covered in the next section.)
+Additionally, meaning classification can be done under a grammatical criteria, that is, categories can refer to grammatical properties of words (nouns, verbs, ...), so that students can also learn grammatical aspects in this way.
+3.1 Polysemy and Synonymy In every language there exists the well-known naming problem [Katzenberg,1993], which consists of two elements: one is polysemy (under the synchronic point of view, that is, embodying polysemy itself and homonymy), by which a term can have several meanings; and the other is synonymy, by which one meaning can be assigned to different terms, as can be observed in Figure 2.
 In this Figure, Term 1 and Term 2 are synonyms and have a shared meaning, as so for Term 2 and Term3, under another meaning.
 Moreover, Term 2 is polysemic since it has two possible meanings.